Itempool/edu-standards/README.md

 ## How will edtech developers use this data?

 The most common use case will be tagging content.
-For example, and question on itempool might be tagged `"ccss.math.k.cc.a.1"`, which would come from this repo.
+For example, a question on itempool might be tagged `"ccss.math.k.cc.a.1"`, which would come from this repo.

 ## How to contribute